Weekly News We care About Wrap Up – 4.28.06

 This Trek game was developed by Starsphere Interactive whos last game seems to have been You Don’t Know Jack for the PS1.
 They should have stopped there.
 Just take a look at their impressive list of games and I believe you will already know where this review is going.

 Being an enormous fan of the Trek universe, I really want the franchise to do well.
 Movies, books, new shows, video games; I just want them to make enough money to keep the universe alive.
 That’s why games like Shattered Universe bother me so much.
-I think this game was made in two months … by monkeys … monkeys who were somewhat slow. → Game.
-James Game.
+I think this game was made in two months … by monkeys … monkeys who were somewhat slow. → The only thing we have to read is read itself.

 Bad Design 3